 Create a unique picture frame or mirror frame loaded with seashells easily and inexpensively.
 It is an easy craft for all ages to work on together.
 Make it simple or create more intricate designs.
-Use white and natural colours of seashells and even dyed seashells to assemble this one-of-a-kind memento.
+Use white and natural colours of seashells and even dyed seashells to assemble this one-of-a-kind memento. you don’t need a fancy craft studio, this can be done at home.

 The best part of this project is finding all of the seashells to work with.
 Shelling is a fun activity for all ages.
 Collect a variety of sizes and shapes of seashells to take home from the beach.